-To view Category Archive pages in your WordPress admin area, go to Post > Categories and select the category whose Archive Page you would like to display.
-Hover over the item and click the ‘View’ link …
+To view Category Archive pages in your WP admin area, go to Post > Categories and scroll through the Category Table until you locate the category whose Archive Page you would like to view.
+Place your mouse over the item and click View …

-Let’s take a look at some other features of WordPress post categories .
+Let’s take a look at some other useful features of WordPress categories .

 (Sort categories by name)

 You can also sort categories using the other columns in the Category Table.
-Your categories will be sorted according to the column you’ve selected (i.e. Name, Description, etc.) …
+Your categories will be rearranged according to the column you’ve selected (i.e. Name, Count, etc.) …

-To specify how many categories per page, click on the ‘Screen Options’ tab at the top of your screen …
+You can specify how many categories you want displayed per category page, by clicking on the ‘Screen Options’ tab in the top right-hand side of your screen …

-Type in the number of categories per page you would like to show in the Categories > Pagination > Number of items per page: field.
-Note: you can also hide some or all of the columns (e.g. ‘Description’, ’Slug’, etc.).
-Click the ‘Apply’ button to save your changes …
+Edit the number of categories per page you would like to display in the Categories > Pagination > Number of items per page: field.
+If you want, you can also hide some or all of the columns (e.g. ‘Description’, ’Slug’, ‘Count’), and click Apply …

-A list of posts assigned to the selected category will display in the Posts Table…
+A list of all posts assigned to the category will display in your Posts Table…

 (Grouping posts by category)